lopezdsr/sql-query/sqlref/sql_functions.md

 ## array
 {: #array}

-array(expr, ...) - Returns an array with the given elements.
+array(expr, ...) - Returns an array with the indicated elements.

 **Example of an SQL function usage fragment:**